microsoft/vscode-docs/docs/languages/powershell.md

 ## CodeLens

-Shows actionable , contextual information that is displayed within the source code.
+Shows actionable, contextual information that is displayed within the source code.

 CodeLens support was added in version 1.3.0 of the PowerShell Extension read the [PowerShell Extension Changelog](https://marketplace.visualstudio.com/items/ms-vscode.PowerShell/changelog) for more information.